cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

         value: postgresql://x@localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable
 ```

-#### Add & Configure Secretless Sidecar Container
+#### Add & Configure Secretless Broker Sidecar Container

-You will now add the Secretless sidecar container to the containers section under `spec` of the pod template.
+You will now add the Secretless Broker sidecar container to the containers section under `spec` of the pod template.
 You will need to:

-1. Add the Secretless sidecar container definition
+1. Add the Secretless Broker sidecar container definition
-2. Add read-only volume mounts on the Secretless sidecar container for:
+2. Add read-only volume mounts on the Secretless Broker sidecar container for:
-  + Secretless configuration ConfigMap (`quick-start-application-secretless-config`)
+  + Secretless Broker configuration ConfigMap (`quick-start-application-secretless-config`)
   + Kubernetes secrets containing the application-user DB-credentials (`quick-start-backend-credentials`)

 _quick-start.yml_